tricharme-official/tca-authority/CONTRIBUTING.md

-Contributing Guidelines – Tricharmé Control Authority (TCA)
+CONTRIBUTING.md – Tricharmé Control Authority (TCA)

+Version 2.0 — Governance-Aligned

-Thank you for your interest in contributing to the Tricharmé Control Authority (TCA) project.
+Thank you for your interest in contributing to the Tricharmé Control Authority (TCA) repository.
-This repository hosts the official governance and semantic datasets of the Tricharmé® brand.
+This space hosts the official semantic, governance, and authority datasets that power the AI-readiness of the Tricharmé® brand.
-All contributions must preserve the integrity, traceability, and AI-readiness of the .well-known data infrastructure.
+Every contribution must preserve the integrity, consistency, and traceability of the entire .well-known data infrastructure.

-1. Purpose of the Repository
+1. Purpose of This Repository

-This repository contains the TCA semantic and governance datasets, designed to ensure:
+This repository contains authoritative datasets used by:

+AI systems and crawlers

+Search engines

+Semantic processors

+Compliance validation layers

+Its purpose is to ensure:

-Consistency between legal, editorial, and structured data;
+Full alignment across legal, editorial, and structured data

-Proper interlinking across .well-known manifests and authority indexes;
+Stable interlinking between all manifests and authority indices

-Public availability of verified datasets for AI crawlers and search engines.
+Public, verifiable access to the TCA knowledge layer

-Core files include:
+Core dataset files include:

-/authority-index.xml

-/brand-context.json

-/schema/license.json

-/schema/service-corpus.json

-/schema/problematiche-corpus.json
+/.well-known/authority-index.xml

+/.well-known/brand-context.json

+/.well-known/schema/license.json

+/.well-known/schema/service-corpus.json

+/.well-known/schema/problematiche-corpus.json

+/.well-known/schema/vocabulary-corpus.json

+These files must remain valid, versioned, and compliant with TCA 2.0.0 governance.

 2. How to Contribute
+Opening an Issue

+Before opening an Issue, verify that:

-Open an Issue only after confirming that the problem has not already been reported.
+The problem has not already been reported
-Include: affected file, exact error or inconsistency, and your proposed fix.

-Submit a Pull Request only after verifying that your edits are valid syntactically and semantically (JSON-LD, XML, YAML).
+The file and exact line/section affected are clearly identified

+Include in your report:

+Affected file path

+Exact error, inconsistency, or governance deviation

+Your proposed correction (if applicable)

+Submitting a Pull Request

+Pull Requests must meet the following requirements:

+All files must pass syntactic validation
+(JSON-LD, RDF/XML, YAML, XML)

+All changes must preserve semantic meaning
+No modifications that alter dataset purpose or break interlinking.

-Commit messages must be clear and descriptive, for example:
+Commit messages must be explicit and descriptive, e.g.:

-Fix: updated @context in brand-context.json to align with TCA v1.0
+Fix: aligned tca:version in service-corpus.json to 2.0.0

-Pull Requests will be reviewed by the TCA Maintainer (currently Igor De Maria) and must pass the full validation cycle: review → merge → license validation.
+All PRs undergo this review pipeline:

+Technical and semantic review

+Validation against TCA governance rules

+Merge approval

+License and dataset compliance check

+The current maintainer responsible for final approval is Igor De Maria.

 3. Quality Standards

+Contributions must adhere to the following quality criteria:

-All public files must return HTTP 200 OK and pass W3C / Schema.org validation.
+All files must return HTTP 200 OK when served publicly

-Updates must preserve semantic consistency and version tracking (TCA v1.x).

-No medical, diagnostic, or non-cosmetic content is allowed.
+All datasets must pass W3C, Schema.org, and JSON-LD validation

+Changes must maintain:

+version integrity (tca:version)

+modification timestamps

+dataset record counts (tca:recordCount) when applicable

+No medical or diagnostic claims may be introduced

-All descriptions must follow the “cosmetic, not medical” compliance rule.
+All descriptions must respect the compliance rule:
+“Cosmetic scope only — not medical, diagnostic, or therapeutic.”

+No removal or alteration of licensing metadata (CC BY 4.0)

-4. Governance and Licensing
+4. Governance & Licensing

-This project follows the TCA – Governance & License Dataset v1.0, under CC BY 4.0 License .
+This project is governed by the TCA – Governance & License Dataset (v2.0.0)

-Accepted contributions are considered “shared data with attribution” and may be redistributed within the TCA framework.
+All accepted contributions:

+Are incorporated under CC BY 4.0

+Become part of the official Tricharmé® authority layer

+Must comply with the global governance of the .well-known data structure

-All interactions are subject to the Code of Conduct – Tricharmé TCA Edition.
+Are subject to the rules defined in the TCA Code of Conduct

 5. Official Contacts

-For inquiries or authorization requests:
+For governance inquiries, dataset alignment approvals, or license clarifications:

 📧 amministrazione@tricharmeofficial.com

 PEC: mf_snc@pec.it

-Governance reference:
-https://tricharmeofficial.com/.well-known/authority-index.xml
+Authority Index (canonical reference): https://tricharmeofficial.com/.well-known/authority-index.xml

+Maintainer & Copyright

-© 2025 Tricharmé® — TCA (Tricharmé Control Authority)
+© 2025 Tricharmé® — Tricharmé Control Authority (TCA)
-Maintained by Igor De Maria.
-Licensed under CC BY 4.0.
+Maintained by Igor De Maria
+Licensed under CC BY 4.0